cosmos/sdk-tutorials/academy/my-own-chain/game-wager.md

 }
 ```

 These two functions must exactly match the functions declared in the [`bank`'s keeper.go file](https://github.com/cosmos/cosmos-sdk/blob/8b78406/x/bank/keeper/keeper.go#L37-L39).
-Copy and paste.
-The magic of Go is that any object with these two functions is a `BankKeeper`.
+Copy the file.
+Any object with these two functions is a `BankKeeper`.

 ## Obtaining the capability

-With your requirements declared, it is time to make sure your keeper receives a reference to a bank keeper.
-First, add a `BankKeeper` to your keeper in `x/checkers/keeper/keeper.go`:
+With your requirements declared it is time to make sure your keeper receives a reference to a bank keeper.
+First add a `BankKeeper` to your keeper in `x/checkers/keeper/keeper.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/keeper.go#L16]
 type (